hojoung97/AndroidFundamentals/MVVMArchitecture/README.md

 - Lifecycle components

 2. Create Entity class: Entity is a class that will represent the data itself
-- I will use example data from jsonplaceholder.typicode.com https://jsonplaceholder.typicode.com/posts
+- Updated: for simplicity and to focus this example to practicing MVVM architecture, I will use simple Entity class with only String attribute
 - Annotate the enitity class in order to work with Room database (ex.
 PrimaryKey, ColumnInfo)

 3. Create DAO (Data Access Object)